THE TEA.

 Our Residency and Micro Grants: The film residency for two new artists each year focuses on short films and artist must hail from the Black Indigenous and/or Greater Indigenous Two Spirit, trans and gender expansive experience.
 Artists can be producers, writers, crew or talent.
 We also offer a micro grant to artists with completed work that is in post.

-Our Annual Film Festival: Has been our annual love letter to ourselves and boasts work from around the world with an emphasis on striking movies from filmmakers in Oregon.
+Our Annual Film Festival: Has been the seed of our archive project and is an annual love letter to ourselves.
+It boasts award winning, internationally recognized shorts and select features from around the world with an emphasis on striking filmmakers in the Pacific Northwest.
+Our residency alumni’s works are featured as part of the festival.

-Monthly QTBIPOC KIKI: Once a month we invite the community to come out and vibe at a friendly vibrant location on the westside where the heart of activity is based.
+Monthly QTBIPOC KIKI: Once a month (Second Saturday Evenings)we invite the community to come out and vibe at a friendly vibrant location on the westside where the heart of activity is based.

-Data and our Archival Practice: Our capstone project is to create our own open source library system of Indigenous knowledge and artifacts and to connect that to other already existing open source systems.
+Data and our Archival Practice: Our capstone project in progress is to create our own open source library system of Indigenous and Greater Native knowledge and artifacts and to connect that to other already existing open source systems to remove the siloing of our libraries, reclaim digital and analog artifacts and share wisdom.

 International Black Indigenous Circus Conference: Three years and counting, and hosted by Philly Fringe and Cannonball, the IBICW takes place annually in Philadelphia, PA featuring circus, movement and media artists from all over the world.
 The conference is free, with classes, performances, panels and meet n greets.